COLORADO AND EASTERN UTAH 12 DAYS

 In winter, Durango is a ski town thanks to Purgatory Ski Resort, only 15 minutes away.
 It draws skiers from across the Southwest.

 Telluride which some say is the best overall ski resort in the US is two (2) hours from Durango.
-Many skiers base themselves in Durango which has much more reasonably priced hotels than high-end Telluride.
+Many skiers stay in Durango because its hotels are less expensive than upscale Telluride.

 Overnight: Durango

-❗DIVERSION: If you choose to stay an extra day in the Durango area:
+❗DIVERSION: If you stay an extra day in Durango:

 You can extend the above itinerary by navigating the entire San Juan Skyway Scenic Byway.